Skip to content Skip to cookie consent

 These Rights are Mine is a project that explores the rights of the child with young people in Uganda

-2004 Available in French, English and Spanish
+2004 Available in French, English, Spanish and Portuguese

 Footsteps magazine issues on a wooden desk.